 Sedona has a sea of walking trails and many get lost in the fray.
 Don’t let the Robber’s Roost Trail get away.
 It’s likely this will be the trek you remember the most.

-To reach the trailhead, travelers will have to make their way towards Clarkdale.
+To reach the trailhead, travelers will have to make their way toward Clarkdale.
 The trail begins along a rocky road, quickly taking you above the treeline with endless vistas wherever you turn.
 Importantly, as it’s away from hot spots like Red Rock State Park, you’ll likely have the trail to yourself.

 Among the auburn landscape, you’ll clearly spot colorful wildflowers blooming, creating a vibrant aura to the otherwise beautifully desolate environment.
 But don’t let the mix of purples, greens, and reds distract you, as you’ll need to keep track of the rock cairns strewn along the trail.